ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S6/Physics/Torque.md

 > > - $\large \color{yellow} r$ is the **distance** between the force and the centre of rotation, in metres.

 ## Moment of Inertia
 Moment of inertia ( $\large I$ ) is the tendency of an object to **resist change in angular motion** - the angular counterpart to inertia, hence it can be thought of as **"angular inertia"**.
-Linearly, inertia is entirely dependent on mass, however with moment of inertia,
+Linearly, inertia is entirely dependent on mass, however with moment of inertia, the formula is more involved as shown below:

 > [!summary] Formula
 > $$\huge